How to Train for a Marathon on 4 Days Per Week: The Complete Guide

 The long run is the most important session in any marathon plan and the final session you would ever cut.
 It develops aerobic endurance, glycogen management, fat oxidation, musculoskeletal durability, and the specific mental experience of running for a long time when the novelty has left the building.

 On a 4-day plan, the long run carries even more responsibility.
 From the middle of the block onward, it should include marathon-pace work in the final section.
-Early in the block, the long run can be fully easy.
-Later, it should progress toward formats like:
+That turns the long run into a dual-purpose session: aerobic volume plus race-specific execution.

 • 14 miles easy + 4 miles at marathon pace